pythonai200425/pages_ai/knn_hw.md

 3. After you have all the averages, calculate **MSE**, which is how far (on average) your predicted Y values are from the real Y values
    This gives a simple idea of **how well the neighborhood method works**

-4. *Bonus: can you do it in a loop from k=3 to k=7 and find the best MSE?
+4. *Bonus: can you do it in a loop from k=3 to k=7 and find the k with the best MSE?

 ## 📤 הגשה